mdx-workshop/mdx-submissions21/paper.md

 $$
 where $g^{(j)}, j=1,2,3,4$ are the pre-defined synthesis filters and $\text{US}_4(\cdot)$ is the zero-insertion upsampling function.

-As is illustrated in Figure 1b, the CWS feature have lower frequency dimension and more channels comparing with full band spectrogram.
-To adapt the conventional full band CNN based model with CWS feature, it just needs to modify the input and final output channel with internal CNN blocks unchanged.
-In this way, the internal featuremap of the model will become smaller, leading to a direct reduction in computational cost.
-Also, models become more efficient by enlarging receptive fields and diverging subband information into different channels.
 Our model for `vocals` is optimized by calculating L1 loss between $\hat{s}$ and its target source $s$.
 Although we also use a model dedicated to separating the `other` track, we notice estimating and optimizing four sources together in one model can result in a 0.2 SDR [@vincent2006performance] gain on `other`.
 In this case, we not only use L1 loss on the waveform, but also employ energy-conservation loss, which calculate the L1 loss between mixture and the sum of four source estimations.
 Our CWS-PResUNet models for `bass` and `drums` reported in the next section employ the same setup as the model for `other`.

 <!-- Moreover, because bounded mask and mixture phase can limit the theoretical upper bound of the MSS system [@kong2021decoupling], we estimate unbounded mask and phase variations in each subband to compute the unbounded cIRM.  -->